Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `no_proxy` (String) Do not use proxy with these hosts.
 - `password_param_type` (List of String) Where to look for the username and password: - `header`: search the HTTP headers - `query`: search the URL's query string - `body`: search the HTTP request body.
 Default: ["body","header","query"]
 - `preserve_query_args` (Boolean) With this parameter, you can preserve request query arguments even when doing authorization code flow.
 Default: false
+- `principals` (Attributes) Configuration for Kong Identity principal hydration after token verification. (see [below for nested schema](#nestedatt--config--principals))
 - `proof_of_possession_auth_methods_validation` (Boolean) If set to true, only the auth_methods that are compatible with Proof of Possession (PoP) can be configured when PoP is enabled.
 If set to false, all auth_methods will be configurable and PoP checks will be silently skipped for those auth_methods that are not compatible with PoP.
 Default: true
 - `proof_of_possession_dpop` (String) Enable Demonstrating Proof-of-Possession (DPoP).
 If set to strict, all request are verified despite the presence of the DPoP key claim (cnf.jkt).
 If set to optional, only tokens bound with DPoP's key are verified with the proof. possible known values include one of ["off", "optional", "strict"]; Default: "off"
 - `proof_of_possession_mtls` (String) Enable mtls proof of possession.
 If set to strict, all tokens (from supported auth_methods: bearer, introspection, and session granted with bearer or introspection) are verified, if set to optional, only tokens that contain the certificate hash claim are verified.
 If the verification fails, the request will be rejected with 401. possible known values include one of ["off", "optional", "strict"]; Default: "off"
+- `proof_of_possession_mtls_from_header` (Attributes) Configuration for reading the client certificate from an HTTP header injected by a WAF or L7 proxy that terminates TLS.
+When configured, the plugin reads and validates the certificate from the specified header for mTLS Proof-of-Possession (PoP) verification instead of (or in addition to) the TLS layer certificate. (see [below for nested schema](#nestedatt--config--proof_of_possession_mtls_from_header))
 - `pushed_authorization_request_endpoint` (String) The pushed authorization endpoint.
 If set it overrides the value in `pushed_authorization_request_endpoint` returned by the discovery endpoint.
 - `pushed_authorization_request_endpoint_auth_method` (String) The pushed authorization request endpoint authentication method: `client_secret_basic`, `client_secret_post`, `client_secret_jwt`, `private_key_jwt`, `tls_client_auth`, `self_signed_tls_client_auth`, or `none`: do not authenticate. possible known values include one of ["client_secret_basic", "client_secret_jwt", "client_secret_post", "none", "private_key_jwt", "self_signed_tls_client_auth", "tls_client_auth"]
 - `redirect_uri` (List of String) The redirect URI passed to the authorization and token endpoints.